mcpanzors/eyes.storybook/README.md

 To change browser, viewport sizes, use the renderer, etc., you can use a configuration file.

-Create configuration file called `applitools.config.js` in your project directory (the name can be changed using argument `--conf`, e.g. `npm run eyes-storybook -- --conf myconfig.js`, or update your package.json).
+Create configuration file called `applitools.config.js` in your project directory (the name can be changed using `--conf` argument, e.g. `npm run eyes-storybook -- --conf myconfig.js`, or add it to your package.json).

 All available options are listed below: